 Category management was a rising star of retail in the 1990s.
 Putting customers in the focus, seeking win-win collaborations between retailers and category captains (suppliers) and especially taming increasing quantities of new-coming products which customers easily bought in more and more meters of shelf space, it became so powerful that most retailers reorganized its whole retail management operations around the concept.

-Then came digitalization of the world that brought tremendous changes in retail.
+Then came the digitalization of the world that brought tremendous changes in retail.
 New shopping habits, long assortment tail of internet, mobile phones with exploding new data sources all challenged category management.
 Plus discounters.
 Not to mention covid.
-In this fast-changing world category management with its routines, complicated processes, heavily specialized software and its attachment to past data became a burden.
+In this fast-changing world category management with its mechanical routines, complicated processes, heavily specialized software and its attachment to past data became a burden.

 Mark Taylor summarized the situation in comparing the process to a corpse in his booklet “Who Killed Category Management”.

 The time is ripe to put the process into a new perspective and find a way to a much more flexible framework suitable for new conditions.
 Swift Category Management.
 Fluid Cat Man.
 By learning through play and discovering solutions to 12 key challenges together with our participants we’ll do just that.

 Retailers that already use Category Management will be able to not only refresh the knowledge but also try it out in a safe workshop environment (by building a model store).
 Together, we’ll invigorate the processes and prepare the teams not only for today but also (and especially) for the challenges of tomorrow.

 Suppliers will discover opportunities that new situation provides and learn how-to leverage them in their key account management practices.
 We’ll also examine the opportunities to get out of the toxic pricing game and move towards indispensable offer status.